Central nervous system disease: Lewy body dementia

+Parkinson's disease dementia (PDD).
+Both are characterized by changes in thinking, movement, behavior, and mood.
+The two conditions have similar features and may have similar causes, and are believed to belong on a spectrum of Lewy body disease that includes Parkinson's disease.

 Parkinson's

 Parkinson's disease, or PD, is a progressive illness of the nervous system.
 Caused by the death of dopamine-producing brain cells that affect motor skills and speech.
 Symptoms may include bradykinesia (slow physical movement), muscle rigidity, and tremors.
 Behavior, thinking, sensation disorders, and the sometimes co-morbid skin condition Seborrheic dermatitis are just some of PD's numerous nonmotor symptoms.
 Parkinson's disease, Attention deficit/hyperactivity disorder (ADHD) and Bi-polar disorder, all appear to have some connection to one another, as all three nervous system disorders involve lower than normal levels of the brain chemical dopamine (In ADHD, Parkinson's, and the depressive phase of Bi-polar disorder.) or too much dopamine (in Mania or Manic states of Bi-polar disorder) in different areas of the brain:

 Treatments

 There are a wide range of treatments for central nervous system diseases.
 These can range from surgery to neural rehabilitation or prescribed medications.
-The most valued companies worldwide whose leading products are in CNS Care include CSPC Pharma (Hong Kong), Biogen (United States), UCB (Belgium) and Otsuka (Japan) who are active in treatment areas like MS, Alzheimers, Epilepsy and Psychiatry.
+Neurotherapy, like many other treatments, relies on knowledge from traditional medicine and uses a scientific approach and evidence-based practice.
+Neurotherapy is a medical treatment that involves the targeted systemic administration of an energetic stimulus or chemical agent to a specific neurological area.
+However, some neuromodulation techniques are still considered alternative medicine (medical procedures that are not easily integrated into the mainstream healthcare model) due to their novelty and lack of supporting evidence.
+The wide range of non-invasive neurotherapy methods can be divided into four groups depending on the use of energy stimulation: acoustic energy, electric energy, electromagnetic radiation, and magnetic energy.
+The most valued pharmacological companies worldwide whose leading products are in CNS Care include CSPC Pharma (Hong Kong), Biogen (United States), UCB (Belgium) and Otsuka (Japan) who are active in treatment areas like MS, Alzheimers, Epilepsy and Psychiatry.